CDRT/mk_docs/docs/ref/bios/settings/thinkpad/display.md

 Whether to set Privacy Guard always on.

+!!! info ""
-!> If switched on, prevents the user from disabling it.
+    If switched on, prevents the user from disabling it.

+!!! info ""
-?> If switched off, can be toggled any time with hotkey `Fn` + `D`.
+    If switched off, can be toggled any time with hotkey `Fn` + `D`.

 Options: